nikop/steam-help/faqs/Using Launch Settings for Video and Display Problems.md

 * Type *-autoconfig* in the box

- [section id=#safe]# How do I set the safe mode launch option?
+  # How do I set the safe mode launch option?
-[/section]The *-safe* launch option will cause the game to launch with minimal video settings, in windowed mode and with a 640 x 480 resolution.
+The *-safe* launch option will cause the game to launch with minimal video settings, in windowed mode and with a 640 x 480 resolution.
 This can be helpful for solving video configuration problems.

 * Open Steam
 * Go to the "Library"